 Also of interest is that Fruit Heights has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 22.26% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Fruit Heights telecommute to their jobs.
+Overall, about 22.26% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Fruit Heights is a great place for families with children to consider.
-First of all, many other families with children live here, making Fruit Heights a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Fruit Heights has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Fruit Heights is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Fruit Heights’s overall crime rate is lower than average for the country.

 The per capita income in Fruit Heights in 2022 was $67,623, which is wealthy relative to Utah and the nation.
 This equates to an annual income of $270,492 for a family of four.